 - Yield: 5 cups 1x

 - Category: Flour

 - 2 1/2 cups gluten free flour (see notes)

 - 1 cup tapioca starch

 - Combine the flours and xanthan gum in a large container and mix thoroughly.

-- This recipe can be doubled or tripled to make a large batch of flour.
-Just measure out several batches of the mix, layering them in a large container so that it’s easy to mix.
-For example I don’t recommend adding 5 cups of GF flour on the bottom of a container followed by the starches, rather measure 2 1/2 cups of flour, then the starches followed by another 2 1/2 cups of flour.
-Otherwise it’s hard to get everything well mixed.
+- This recipe can be doubled or tripled to make a huge batch of flour.
+Just measure out several batches of the mix, layering them in the container so that it’s easier to mix.
+For example, I don’t recommend adding 5 cups of GF flour on the bottom of a container followed by the starches, rather measure 2 1/2 cups of flour, then the starches followed by another 2 1/2 cups of flour.
+Otherwise, it’s hard to get everything well mixed.

-- The main gluten free flour can be any grain-based flour.
+- The main gluten-free flour can be any grain-based flour.
 If you want a white flour blend, then use white rice flour.
-For a wholegrain flour blend then you can use: brown rice flour, buckwheat flour, millet flour, oat flour, quinoa flour, sorghum flour or teff flour (affiliate links.)
-I usually use oat flour or brown rice flour for my baked goods.
+For a wholegrain flour blend use either: brown rice flour, buckwheat flour, millet flour, oat flour, quinoa flour, sorghum flour or teff flour.
+I usually use oat flour or buckwheat for my baked goods as rice tends to result in dry baked goods.